Avanade/Beef/docs/Entity-Entity-Config.md

 `cosmosPartitionKey` | The C# code to be used for setting the optional Cosmos `PartitionKey` where `AutoImplement` is `Cosmos`.<br/>&dagger; The value `PartitionKey.None` can be specified.
 Literals will need to be quoted.
 `cosmosValueContainer` | Indicates whether the `CosmosDbValueContainer` is to be used; otherwise, `CosmosDbContainer`.
 `cosmosCustomMapper` | Indicates that a custom Cosmos `Mapper` will be used; i.e. not generated.<br/>&dagger; Otherwise, by default, a `Mapper` will be generated.
+`cosmosMapperBase` | The Cosmos data-layer name that should be used for base mappings.
+`httpAgentMapperBase` | The HTTP Agent data-layer name that should be used for base mappings.

 <br/>